King-Sabo/tclwext4/README.md

 Produces `tclwext4.wfx64` and `tclwext4.wfx`.
 Put both in one directory and point Total Commander at either; TC picks the matching bitness itself.

-Both build systems compile `external/lwext4/src/*.c` into a separate static lib target rather than using lwext4's own build files.
-The submodule is never patched.
+Both submodules are compiled into their own static library targets rather than via their upstream build files, and **neither submodule is ever patched**.
+How each is configured differs, and the difference is worth knowing before touching either.

 ### lwext4 configuration